 Making a silent retreat at home

-As this time of limited travel continues, the wider Spirituality team of Jesuits in Britain are offering individually directed retreats through May and June.
+As this time of limited travel continues, the wider Spirituality team of Jesuits in Britain have been offering individually directed retreats through May and June.
 The format is flexible, as is whether or not someone ‘goes into silence’ in their home or makes the retreat alongside their daily life.
-There will be limited places due to the specific nature of the retreat, but we hope it will be a way to continue our work in current circumstances.

 The Ignatian Spirituality Centre in Glasgow is offering Individually Guided Retreats and spiritual direction for those in Scotland.
 See their website for details.